tillkaeufer/duckling_handson_session_light/README.md

 ## Detailed explanation of the individual steps

 ### Downloading the data
-Clone this repository `git clone https://github.com/tillkaeufer/Ringberg_duckling_session`.
+Clone this repository `git clone https://github.com/tillkaeufer/duckling_hands-on_session`.

 Alternitavely, you can click on the green 'code' botton on the top right and then on 'download zip'.
 If you do this you need to unpack your zip file.

+Since the slab grids are part of this repository, it has a size of a few hundred megabits.
+Make sure you have a good internet connection when downloading.

-At the end of this step you should have somewhere a folder called 'Ringberg_duckling_session'.
+At the end of this step you should have somewhere a folder called 'duckling_hand-on_session'.

 ### Installation
 We will be working in a Python 3 environment and need a few python packages.
 First, make sure that you have python 3 running.
+If you are using conda and want to create a new environment you can do this with the follwoing command:
+`conda create --name duckling_handson python=3.9`
+`conda activate duckling_handson`

-Second, go in the terminal to the 'Ringberg_duckling_session' folder and run the following command:
+Second, go in the terminal to the 'duckling_hands-on_session' folder and run the following command:
-`python install -rrequirements.txt`
+`pip install -r requirements.txt`

 This should hopefully install a bunch of packages.

-If you have any problems with individual packages...
+You can test if everything is installed correctly by running:
+`python test_installation.py`

+### Exploring the observations

 ### Running a retrieval